Dunedin: Air

 Dunedin International Airport is located 22 km southwest of the city, on the Taieri Plains at Momona.
 The airport operates a single terminal and 1900 m runway, and is the third-busiest airport in the South Island, after Christchurch and Queenstown.
-It is primarily used for domestic flights, with regular flights to and from Auckland, Christchurch, Wellington and charter flights to and from Queenstown, Wānaka, and Invercargill, but it also has international flights arriving from and departing to Brisbane year round.
+It is primarily used for domestic flights, with regular flights to and from Auckland, Christchurch, Wellington and charter flights to and from Queenstown, Wānaka, and Invercargill, but it also has international flights arriving from and departing to Gold Coast, Queensland year round.
 In recent years, a decline in international passengers can be attributed to fewer international flights operating direct to the airport.

 Sea

 As of 2018, a ferry operates between Port Chalmers and Portobello it started in 2018 and is the first since the early 20th century.
 Occasional calls have been made to revive them, and a non-profit organisation, Otago Ferries Inc., has been set up to examine the logistics of restoring one of the original ferries and again using it for this route.

 In 1866, plans were made for a bridge across the Otago Harbour between Port Chalmers and Portobello, but this grand scheme for an 1140-metre structure never eventuated.
 Plans were also mooted during the 1870s for a canal between the Pacific coast at Tomahawk and Andersons Bay, close to the head of the harbour.
 This scheme also never came to fruition.